Foreword

 State space explorer

-If you click the Attractors button in the Results panel, a state space explorer appears with the exact representation of the attractors discovered in the network for that particular behaviour class.
+panel, a state space explorer appears with the exact representation of the attractors discovered in the network for that particular behaviour class.

-You can click each state to see a breakdown of the variables which are true (green) or false (red) in said state.
-In an oscillating or disordered attractor, the state labels will contain a dash (-) in place of variables which have a fixed (stable) value in the whole attractor.
+) in place of variables which have a fixed (stable) value in the whole attractor.
 They will be also shown as grey in the variable values list.
 This way, you can quickly visually distinguish which variables are fixed and which are being updated in the attractor.

 However, if your network is parametrised, remember that this visualisation always shows attractors of a fully specified Boolean network that was picked from the particular behaviour class.
 That is, state space of attractors in other parametrisations can be different.
-To show the update functions used in this particular network, you can click the Function button in the top left.
+To show the update functions used in this particular network, you can click the Function

-Attractor State Space Exploring the states of a disordered attractor.
+Exploring the states of a disordered attractor.

-Keep in mind that in a large network, you can use the Find... functionality of your browser to quickly highlight the important variables in the list of variable values.
+functionality of your browser to quickly highlight the important variables in the list of variable values.

 Finally, if the attractor is very large (approx. >5.000 states), we can't easily display it in a browser.
 We thus only show a simplified view of the attractor compressed into two states.
-In these two states, the stable variables have the values with which they appear in the attractor, and the unstable values simply all switch between true and false in one transition:
+In these two states, the stable variables have the values with which they appear in the attractor, and the unstable values simply all switch between true

-Compressed Attractor A view of a large compressed attractor.
+A view of a large compressed attractor.

 Bifurcation decision trees

-To follow along with this section, you can download the .aeon model we will be using here.
+model we will be using here.
 After loading it into AEON, you should see that the model has 66 variables and 13 parameters.
 Here, the parameters correspond to the input nodes of the regulatory graph, i.e. variables with no incoming regulations.
 Computing attractors for this model should take somewhere between 30 and 60 seconds.

 The model can exhibit two behaviour classes: One with a stable attractor, and one with a disordered attractor.
 However, it is not clear which conditions lead to these two different classes!
-To explore this further, open the Bifurcation Function Explorer.
+To explore this further, open the Bifurcation Function Explorer

 In this window, we will be constructing a bifurcation decision tree which describes how parameters alter the behaviour of the network.
 This decision tree consists of three types of nodes:

-• A leaf node corresponds to a set of parametrisations which admit only a single behaviour class.
+- A leaf node corresponds to a set of parametrisations which admit only a single behaviour class.

-• A mixed node corresponds to a set of parametrisations which admit multiple behaviour classes.
+- A mixed node corresponds to a set of parametrisations which admit multiple behaviour classes.

-• A decision node splits the parametrisations based on a value of a specific parameter.
+- A decision node splits the parametrisations based on a value of a specific parameter.

 Our goal will be to gradually turn mixed nodes into leaf or decision nodes to uncover which parameters influence the presence of different attractors in the network.

-Initially, the tree contains a single mixed node with all admissible parametrisations of the network.
-By clicking the node, we reveal an overview similar to the Results panel in the main AEON window.
-However, we can also turn this mixed node into a decision node using the Make Decision button.
+button.
 This button will cause AEON to compute possible impact of picking different parameters as decision attributes.
 You will then be presented with a list of attributes (i.e. parameters) that you can use to split the mixed node into two.
 For each decision attribute, AEON shows you the impact of that decision on the behavior classes in the mixed node.
 If the decision isolates one behaviour class from the rest, a leaf node with that class will appear.
 Otherwise, a new mixed node is created.

-Making a decision Creating decision nodes.
-Here, a parameter sigA is selected as the decision attribute, creating one leaf node with only disordered attractors, and one mixed node.
+is selected as the decision attribute, creating one leaf node with only disordered attractors, and one mixed node.

 AEON will automatically sort the attributes based on how likely it is that they lead to a concise decision tree.
 We use information gain as the primary sorting criterion.
 However, you can also pick from other sorting heuristics:

-• Total number of behaviour classes in both branches after making the decision.
+- Total number of behaviour classes in both branches after making the decision.

-• Number of parametrisations in the positive or negative branch.
+- Number of parametrisations in the positive or negative branch.

-• Number of parametrisations in the largest class (majority) of the positive/negative branch.
+- Number of parametrisations in the largest class (majority) of the positive/negative branch.

-• Alphabetical sort.
+- Alphabetical sort.

 There is generally no "best" decision attribute.
 The attribute you select usually depends on what you are trying to achieve with your decision tree.
 On the one hand, if you already have experimental data that you are trying to reproduce, you may be restricted to a set of measured/controllable parameters.
 On the other hand, if you are trying to explain the presence of a particular behaviour class, you may want to minimise the number of decisions necessary to isolate said class.
 And so on.

-In our case, AEON will suggest glucose as the next decision attribute, producing the following tree:
+as the next decision attribute, producing the following tree:

-Simple Decision Tree A decision tree for the example model.
+A decision tree for the example model.

 As you can see, all mixed nodes are now gone.
 This is interesting, because as you may recall, the network has 13 parameters in total.
 However, only two of these parameters seem to actually play a role in the type of attractors appearing in the network (the remaining parameters can still determine what specific values the network variables take in the attractors -- we will explore this in the section about stability analysis).
-Furthermore, we can also clearly see that to bring the network into a stable state, it is sufficient to set sigA=true and glucose=false.
+Furthermore, we can also clearly see that to bring the network into a stable state, it is sufficient to set sigA=true

-If you want to, you can now delete the decision nodes (select a node and click a red X in its corner) and try a different combination of decision attributes.
-You should discover that for this particular model, the remaining parameters indeed play no role in determining the attractor types: you will eventually have to make decisions on sigA and glucose in either case.
+in its corner) and try a different combination of decision attributes.
+You should discover that for this particular model, the remaining parameters indeed play no role in determining the attractor types: you will eventually have to make decisions onsigA

-You can also generate a Witness network and explore Attractor state space for each leaf node of the tree, just as you could in the overview table of the bifurcation function.
-Furthermore, you can ask AEON to automatically expand a mixed node up to a certain depth using the Auto Expand function (AEON will use information gain to select the decision attributes).
+state space for each leaf node of the tree, just as you could in the overview table of the bifurcation function.
+Furthermore, you can ask AEON to automatically expand a mixed node up to a certain depth using the Auto Expand

 Decision attributes of unknown Boolean functions